ryanfitzer/design-tokens/README.md

 # Design Tokens

 This project contains design tokens for [Tapestry](https://www.tapestry.com/) brands.
-Assets derived from these tokens are published as an NPM package to the Github Packages Registry, as well as to a CDN.
+Assets derived from these tokens are published as an NPM package to Github's Packages Registry, as well as to a CDN.

 Each brand's token documentation can be viewed at: